Skyhawk172/SmallGridDithers/README.md

 three steps were originally written in Mathematica code and I have translated (and made them run faster) into Python.

-The overall procedure is summarized in the Figure below:
+The overall procedure is summarized in the Figure below and the Python scripts below are used sequentially to arrive at the final average 5-sigma contrast curves.

 ![alt text](https://github.com/Skyhawk172/SmallGridDithers/blob/master/SGDcartoon.png "SGD cartoon")

 ## 1. Generate_PSFs.py

-Generate PSF grids for LOCI using WebbPSF
+Generate PSF grids using WebbPSF.

-Optional arguments:
+The idea here is that we generate one science target PSF using the expected target acquisition accuracy, then simulate the acquision of another reference PSF that we dither behind the coronagraphic mask, following a small square grid pattern.
+Typically, the square grids have 9 points and the grid step is 20 mas, although both can be modified on the command line (see below).

+Command-line arguments (-- for optional):
 *  -h, --help        show this help message and exit
-*  -I INSTRUMENT       instrument to use (MIRI or NIRCam)
+*  -I INSTRUMENT     Instrument to use (MIRI or NIRCam)
 *  -f FILTER         Filter to use
 *  -mask MASK_CORON  Mask coron. to use
 *  -stop PUPIL_STOP  Pupil stop to use
-*  -gridstep GRIDSTEP  SGD grid steps (default: 20)
-*  -gridNpts GRIDNPTS  SGD square grid points (default: 9)
-*  -jitter JITTER      sigma Jitter (default: 0 mas)
-*  -rms RMS            select OPD rms to use, if available (default: 136 nm)
+*  --rms RMS         Select OPD rms to use, if available (default: 136 nm)
+*  --noopd           Do not use any OPD (default: False)
+*  --jitter JITTER   Sigma Jitter (default: 0 mas)
+*  --fov FOV         Field of view (diam.; default=7.04 arcsecond)
-*  -nruns NRUNS        number of SGD grids to generate (default: 1)
+*  --nruns NRUNS     Number of SGD grids to generate (default: 1)
-*  -fov FOV            Field of view (diameter) in arcseconds (default=7.04)
-*  --noopd             don't use any OPD (default: False)
+*  --gstep GSTEP     SGD grid steps (default: 20 mas)
+*  --gnpts GNPTS     SGD square grid points (default: 9)

 ## 2. AddNoisetoPSF.py

-Add simple noise sources to pre-generated PSFs

-Optional arguments:
+Add simple noise sources to pre-generated PSFs.
+Included are approximations for stellar photon noise, background photon noise, detector noise (readnoise, dark noise), as well as OTE throughput and detector quantum efficiency.
+The script scales the original PSF (output of generate_PSFs.py) according to the user's inputs regarding the stellar spectrum, distance, and exposure time and saves the output images in a separate folder.

+Command-line arguments (-- for optional):
 *  -h, --help         show this help message and exit
 *  -I Instrument      JWST instrument
 *  -f FILTER          Filter to use
 *  -step STEP         Dither grid step size (default: 20 mas)
 *  -jitter JITTER     sigma Jitter (default: 0 mas)
-*  --t T              effective temperature (default: solar T_eff=5800 K)
+*  --t T              effective temperature (default: Solar T=5800 K)
-*  --z Z              metallicity (default: solar z=0)
+*  --z Z              metallicity (default: Solar z=0)
-*  --g G              surface gravity (default: solar log_g=4.44)
+*  --g G              surface gravity (default: Solar log_g=4.44)
 *  --R R              radius of star (default: 1 Rsun )
 *  --dist DIST        distance to star parsec (default: 10 pc)
 *  --exptime EXPTIME  exposure time (default: 1 sec)